Protocol Lab

 DASH: The open standard for adaptive video streaming — MPEG-DASH powers Netflix, YouTube, and the open web.

 Utilities / Security: The invisible infrastructure.
-DNS translates names to addresses, TLS encrypts everything, and NTP keeps the world synchronized.
+TLS encrypts everything, SSH secures remote access, and NTP keeps the world synchronized.

 TLS: Encrypts everything between client and server — the lock icon in your browser.